ISM6562-Big-Data/TEAM_DATA_MINERS/A2-Cassandra-Query-First-Design/Uber_Cassandra-Query-First-Design.md

 #### Transaction Processing Queries

 - Q1: Load customer profile and allow user to select business or personal accounts.
-- Q2:  Find nearby cars based on the passenger desitination
+- Q2: Find nearby cars based on the passenger desitination.
-- Q3: Present all the avaialable options to the passenger with price (econnomy options, example : Uber X Share)
+- Q3: Show all the recommendation with avaialable options to the passenger with price (econnomy options, example : Uber X Share).
+- Q4: SShow  all the available cars with Affordable price/ pet friendly/New Cars/Extra leg room.
-- Q4: Present all the avaialable cars to the passenger with price and avaialbility time.
+- Q5: Show all the avaialable cars to the passenger with based on pick uptime.
-- Q5: (Drive checking passenger details before accepting ) Get passenger details with given passenger id.
+- Q6: View reservation by Confirmation number.
+- Q7: Find confirmaiton by passsenger.
-- Q5: (Passenger checking Driver information) get driver details with given driver id.
+- Q8: (Passenger checking Driver information) get driver details with given driver id.
+- Q9: View Passenger details.
-- Q6: Compute the surge fare.
+- Q10: Compute the surge fare.

 #### Analytical Queries